fraineri/oketi/requirements/Scanner.md

 + The scanner shall be able to move forward  / advance over the characters of the source code.
 + The scanner shall be able to identify if it reaches the end of the source code.
 + The scanner shall be able to identify 'words', i.e identify when a group of characters makes up a valid lexeme.
++ The scanner shall be able to skip comments on source code.
 + The scanner shall be able to create the token entity corresponding to the lexeme scanned.
 + The scanner shall be able to store the token list.
 + The scanner shall be able to skip comments from source code.